Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 5: Interaction between subject and style

 \subsection{Results}

-Two factors we wanted to test in the experiment were the abstractness of the subject and the abstract or figurative nature of the style.
+Two variables we wanted to test in the experiment were the abstract or concrete nature of the subject and the abstract or figurative nature of the style.

-We first studied just the abstractness of the noun alone, aggregating results by subject.
-We found that the top ten subjects were all categorically concrete, with a concreteness value of 4.47.
-They were all canonical subjects within many cultures: ocean, forest, house, eye, bird.
-Examples of these top subjects crossed with different styles are illustrated in the image above.
+We first studied just the abstract or concrete nature of the noun alone, aggregating results by subject.
+We found that the top ten subjects were all categorically concrete, with an average concreteness value of 4.47.
+They were all subjects that were universal across most cultures: ocean, forest, house, eye, bird.
+Examples of these top subjects crossed with different styles are illustrated in \autoref{fig:topsubjectstyle}.
 We found that when we compare the abstractness of the noun to the quality of the generation, there is an r value / Pearson's coefficient of 0.62, which implies a moderate to strong positive association.
 This means that on average there is a trend where concrete subjects tend to do better.

-We then considered the influence of the abstract or figurative nature of style as well, by looking at the generations in a factorial 2x2 lens.
+We then considered the influence of the abstract or figurative nature of style as well, by looking at the generations from a factorial 2x2 lens.
 We found the following aggregate rankings for the enumerated categories: abstract-abstract (3.05), abstract-concrete (3.17), figurative-abstract (3.49), and figurative-concrete (3.54).
-In running a two-way ANOVA on the annotations we found that since all p-values were significant, being well below 0.01.
+In running a two-way ANOVA on the annotations we found that all p-values were significant, being well below 0.01.
 This allows us to conclude that both factors have a significant effect on the rating of the generation.
 Likewise, we saw that their interaction is also significant to a p-value well below 0.01.